sfsam/Itsycal/README.md

 For more info, see: http://www.mowglii.com/itsycal

 ## For me
+Itsycal is a great app.
+I'm like it.
+But it can't show time.
 I'm just change menu icon display like calendar icon, date text, day of week and time.
 It's seens like OS X base information.

 ## Preview